DSSmoothing: Toward Certified Dataset Ownership Verification for Pre-trained Language Models via Dual-Space Smoothing: The Analysis of Computational Complexity

 \section{The Analysis of Computational Complexity}

 In this section, we analyze the computational complexity of the proposed DDSmoothing method, focusing on the stages of watermarked dataset generation and ownership verification.

-\textbf{Complexity of Watermarked Dataset Generation.} \looseness=-1 Let $N$ denote the size of the text dataset and $\gamma$ be the poisoning rate.
-In the generation stage, we only need to embed watermarks into $\gamma \cdot N$ samples, resulting in a complexity of $\mathcal{O}(\gamma \cdot N)$.
-In addition, our method introduces perturbations in both the embedding space and the permutation space: in the embedding space, we optimize trigger embeddings through local pooling and iterative scaling, with a complexity of $\mathcal{O}(|P|\cdot u \cdot d)$, where $|P|$ is the number of trigger positions, $u$ is the window size, and $d$ is the embedding dimension; in the permutation space, we perform group-based reordering over a sequence of length $n$, with a complexity of $\mathcal{O}(n)$.
-Since these additional costs are negligible compared with the overall dataset scale, the total complexity can still be regarded as $\mathcal{O}(\gamma \cdot N)$, and the extra time overhead is almost negligible in large-scale training pipelines.
+\textbf{Complexity of Watermarked Dataset Generation.} Let $N$ denote the size of the text dataset and $\gamma$ the poisoning rate.
+In the generation stage, we only need to embed watermarks into $\gamma N$ samples, resulting in a complexity of $\mathcal{O}(\gamma N)$.
+Moreover, we introduce perturbations in both the embedding and permutation spaces: in the embedding space, we optimize trigger embeddings via local pooling and iterative scaling, with a complexity of $\mathcal{O}(|P|\cdot u \cdot d)$, where $|P|$ is the number of trigger positions, $u$ is the window size, and $d$ is the embedding dimension; in the permutation space, we perform local group-based reordering for a sequence of length $n$, which incurs a complexity of $\mathcal{O}(n)$.
+Since these two components impose relatively minor overhead compared to the overall data processing scale, the total complexity can still be regarded as $\mathcal{O}(\gamma N)$, with negligible additional runtime overhead.